≡ Menu

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-The profit and profit margin of GM’s non-consolidated affiliates in China may have been down, but they are flush with cash.
+The profit and profit margin of GM’s non-consolidated affiliates in China may have been down, but they are flushed with cash.

-As shown in the chart above, they have cash and cash equivalents of up to US$8.6 billion as of the end of fiscal 2022.
+As shown in the chart above, they have cash and cash equivalents of up to $6.4 billion as of the end of fiscal year 2024.
+However, this figure was significantly lower than the peak figure of $10.3 billion reported in fiscal year 2021.

-On average, GM’s China non-consolidated affiliates carry cash & cash equivalents exceeding US$8 billion.
+On average, GM’s China non-consolidated affiliates carry cash & cash equivalents exceeding $6 billion.

 Back To Table Of Contents